SebastianZimmer/Claviature.js/README.md

 # 🎹🎹🎹 Claviature.js 🎹🎹🎹

-Hello dear friend of the web! with this JavaScript library, you can easily create a musical keyboard on your web page.
+Hey there!
+With this JavaScript library, you can easily create a musical keyboard on your web page.

 ## 🎉 Awesome!
 How does it work?